 A shocking 40% of adults in the U.S. have high blood pressure!
-Find out why in today’s live show with Dr. Nancy Lin, PhD, holistic nutritionist.
-Understanding this serious, yet highly preventable, condition is part 2 of Dr. Nancy’s special5-Part Prevention Series.
+Find out why in today’s post with Dr. Nancy Lin, PhD, holistic nutritionist.
+Understanding this serious, yet highly preventable, condition is part 2 of Dr. Nancy’s special Prevention Series.
 Learn about the latest research on high blood pressure, including Dr. Nancy’s top natural ways to help lower blood pressure, in today’s live show!

 What the Blood Pressure numbers mean

 Your blood pressure should be less than 120/80.
 A healthy blood pressure reading should be anything under 120 (systolic) and anything under 80 (diastolic).
 High blood pressure, which is also known ashypertension, isanything over 130/80.